Aisha: The Necklace Incident

 Upon their arrival in Medina, Aisha fell ill and sensed that Muhammad was uncharacteristically cold toward her.
 She only learned of the rumor some three weeks later when she was told by Umm Mistah.
 Aisha subsequently went to her mother, asking what the people were talking about, and she replied, "Daughter, be at peace, for I swear by God that no beautiful woman is married to a man who has other wives, but that these other wives would find fault with her."
 So Aisha cried all night long.

 Muhammad, despite his fondness for Aisha, was unsure of her innocence.
 He asked Usama ibn Zayd and Ali for their opinions.
 Usama vouched for Aisha's innocence, but Ali said, "Women abound; you can easily find a substitute.
 Ask her slave; she might reveal the truth."
-When the slave girl arrived, Ali beat her severely and said, "Mind you tell the apostle the truth."
+When the slave girl arrived, Ali hit her and said, "Mind you tell the apostle the truth."
 But her answer was that she knew only good things about Aisha, with the single exception that when Aisha was entrusted with watching over a dough, she dozed off and allowed a sheep to eat it.

 Muhammad later visited Aisha at her parents' house and advised her to confess if she had sinned, as God was merciful towards those who seek repentance.
 It had been more than a month since Aisha had returned alone with Safwan.
 Despite Muhammad's advice, Aisha refused to apologize as it would indicate guilt.
 She told Muhammad that she could find no better parallel for her current situation than that of Joseph's father, who had endured disbelief despite telling the truth and had no other choice but to remain patient.
 Shortly thereafter, Muhammad experienced a trance and received verses (Quran 24:11–15) that confirmed Aisha's innocence.